County All Star Ambassadors

 To apply, please:

-- pick up an All Star application packet at the 4-H Office between January 11 and February 22;
+- request a copy of the All Star application packet from the 4-H Office (email@example.com) between January 11 and February 22;

-- find three people who will submit letters of recommendation (ask these people soon, and give them each an addressed, stamped envelope in which to mail their letters directly to, and be received by, the 4-H Office before 4:00pm on February 28); and finally
+- find three people who will submit letters of recommendation (ask these people soon) and either (A) have them submit the recommendation via email to firstname.lastname@example.org or (B) give them each an addressed, stamped envelope in which to mail their letters directly to, and be received by, the 4-H Office before 4:00pm on February 28; and finally

 - deliver the completed application to the 4-H Office by 4:00pm, Wednesday, February 28.